Royal Air Maroc Express

-Royal Air Maroc Express is a regional airline and 100% subsidiary of Royal Air Maroc based in Casablanca, Morocco.
-The carrier operates scheduled domestic services and scheduled regional flights to mainland Spain, the Canary Islands, Gibraltar and Portugal, as well as charter services for tour operators and corporate clients.
+Royal Air Maroc Express is a regional airline and wholly owned subsidiary of Royal Air Maroc based in Casablanca, Morocco.
+The carrier operates scheduled domestic services and scheduled regional flights to Spain and the Canary Islands, as well as charter services for tour operators and corporate clients.
 The airline is based in Mohammed V International Airport.

 History

 The airline began operations in July 2009.
 It is fully owned by Royal Air Maroc.

 Destinations

 Royal Air Maroc Express serves the following destinations: